miramastoras/centrolign_analysis/analysis_notes/initial_test/prepare_centrolign_inputs.md

 https://docs.google.com/spreadsheets/d/1is_jiWsDoqj_1QIcunGJLoojmToX3z9TFvTSEWCY2jA/edit?gid=452898455#gid=452898455

-we don't have a tree for chrY, and the one for chrX has a different naming convention.
+we don't have a tree for chrY.

 ```
 # get list of sample names as they'd be listed in tree
 for CHR in chrY chrX chr10 chr6 chr17 ; do